wkhalil/resume/README.md

 ### Continuous delivery for a static personal webpage

 #### Background
 The goal of this project is to achieve continuous delivery for a static personal webpage.
+The webpage template comes from OpenResumeTemplates.com.

 Compared to hardcopy, a digital webpage is convenient.
 Candidates could send a short URL link to companies or recruiters, and recruiters could look at the Resume anytime anywhere with a network and a device.